-- Forward-looking strategic wastewater treatment plant upgrade or effluent disposal option projects, in expectation of growth at Foxton/Foxton Beach, Waitarere Beach, Tokomaru and Levin (including those dealing with the increasing wastewater volumes generated by Tara-Ika); - d) Specific large-scale capital expenditure on the Tara-Ika wastewater trunk network in the early years of the long term plan to enable the development to go ahead; - e) Growth-related reticulation upgrades in Levin itself and for the Levin north east growth area; - f) Wastewater plant and reticulation renewal6 programmes across the district, that are expected to include additional capacity to cater for growth; - g) Water treatment plant and reticulation renewals across the district, expected to include additional capacity for growth; - Specific Levin water supply capital projects to deal with growth (infill and new areas) with specific funding in Year 2 of the long term plan to extend trunk reticulation into Tara-Ika to enable it to proceed; - i) A major project to secure and implement an alternative water source for Levin to deal with existing level of service issues but also to serve growth into the future; - j) A project to deal with stormwater from the Levin north east growth area to enable it to develop; - k) An on-going district-wide programme of reserve improvements and play equipment installation, as demand from growth requires more facilities; - I) Specific provision for Tara-Ika reserve acquisition as development gets underway; - m) Staged aquatic centre redevelopments with increased capacity provided for growth during redevelopment; - 1.8.2 The Central/Local Government Three Waters Reform Programme, announced in 2020, will change the way three waters capital projects are delivered to the community in future.
+- across the district, increasing the capacity of the existing network to deal with traffic growth, as well as extending it into new growth areas; - c) Forward-looking strategic wastewater treatment plant upgrade or effluent disposal option projects, in expectation of growth at Foxton/Foxton Beach, Waitarere Beach, Tokomaru and Levin (including those dealing with the increasing wastewater volumes generated by Tara-Ika); - d) Specific large-scale capital expenditure on the Tara-Ika wastewater trunk network in the early years of the long term plan to enable the development to go ahead; - e) Growth-related reticulation upgrades in Levin itself and for the Levin north east growth area; - f) Wastewater plant and reticulation renewal programmes across the district, that are expected to include additional capacity to cater for growth; - g) Water treatment plant and reticulation renewals across the district, expected to include additional capacity for growth; - h) Specific Levin water supply capital projects to deal with growth (infill and new areas) with specific funding in Year 2 of the long term plan to extend trunk reticulation into Tara-Ika to enable it to proceed; - i) A major project to secure and implement an alternative water source for Levin to deal with existing level of service issues but also to serve growth into the future; - j) A project to deal with stormwater from the Levin north east growth area to enable it to develop; - k) An on-going district-wide programme of reserve improvements and play equipment installation, as demand from growth requires more facilities; - I) Specific provision for Tara-Ika reserve acquisition as development gets underway; - m) Staged aquatic centre redevelopments with increased capacity provided for growth during redevelopment; - 1.8.2 The Central/Local Government Three Waters Reform Programme, announced in 2020, will change the way three waters capital projects are delivered to the community in future.
 This could affect the timing and scope of a number of the projects above.
 The expectation is that any new entities will still deliver the assets needed to support the growth of Horowhenua District.